- Governor West signed an agreement establishing the Santee-Wateree

 - Bill Millet replaced Jim Darby as Executive Director.

-- Ben Griffith is hired as Executive Director. - All operations relocated to North Harvin St in
+- Ben Griffith replaced Bill Millet as Executive Director. - All operations relocated to North Harvin St in Sumter.

 - Randy Adams replaced Ben Griffith as Executive Director.